zhangxuanxin2/polaris-react/src/components/ShareSheet/README.md

 Share sheets should:

-- Use the share sheets provided by the OS (operating system).
+- Use the share sheets provided by the operating system (OS).
 - Use relevant actions to the context.
-For example, if you're looking at an image provide an action like saving image, not actions like "add to read list".
+For example, if you're looking at an image provide an action like saving image, not actions like “add to read list”.
 - Dismiss share sheet when the merchant has completed their action.
 - Trigger the share sheet from familiar [icons](components/images-and-icons/icon).